 Failure Redemption: A supplementary examination will form 100% of the module mark.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+This module operates with a zero tolerance penalty policy for late submission of all coursework and continuous assessment.